-The vision of EOSC-Life is an open collaborative digital space for European Life Science, Biological and Medical research, which directly addresses key societal challenges and drives the bio-economy.
+The vision of EOSC-Life is to create an open collaborative digital space for European Life Science, Biological and Medical research, which directly addresses key societal challenges and drives the bio-economy.

-Ensuring that European life science research remains competitive and advances the understanding of life and disease requires that research data and digital services are findable, accessible, interoperable, reusable (FAIR), regardless of scientific discipline and national boundary.
-The FAIR availability of Europe’s life science data is critical to ensuring the reproducibility of biomedical research outcomes, fuelling new scientific disciplines and allowing the output of Europe’s life science research infrastructures to reach their full value and make them sustainable.
+In order to ensure that European life science research remains competitive and advances the understanding of life and disease, research data and digital services need to be findable, accessible, interoperable, reusable (FAIR), regardless of the scientific discipline or national boundaries.
+Ensuring the FAIR availability of Europe’s life science data is critical to securing the reproducibility of biomedical research outcomes, fueling new scientific disciplines, and making sure that output from Europe’s life science research infrastructures has the full impact and is sustainable.

-In EOSC-Life the 13 Biological and Medical Research Infrastructures in Europe join forces to create an open, collaborative digital space for life science in the European Open Science Cloud.
-We will do this by publishing our data as FAIR Data Resources, linking reusable tools and workflows to standardised computing services in national life-science clouds, connecting our users across Europe to a single login authentication and resource authorisation system, and developing the data policies needed to preserve and deepen the trust given by research participants and patients volunteering their data and samples.
+In EOSC-Life, 13 Biological and Medical Research Infrastructures in Europe have joined forces to create an open, collaborative digital space for life science in the European Open Science Cloud.
+We will do this by publishing our data as FAIR Data Resources, linking reusable tools and workflows to standardised computing services in national life-science clouds, by connecting our users across Europe to a single login authentication and resource authorisation system, and by developing the data policies needed to preserve and deepen the trust of the research participants and patients who volunteer their data and samples.

-This means that European scientists will have access to advanced data services, technology platforms, samples and support services throughout the European Research Area, and the resulting data will be openly accessible for reuse through the European Open Science Cloud in full compliance with all ethical, regulatory and legal requirements.
+This means that European scientists will have access to advanced data services, technology platforms, samples and support services throughout the European Research Area.
+The resulting data will be openly accessible for reuse through the European Open Science Cloud in full compliance with all ethical, regulatory, and legal requirements.

-We will achieve this in a user-driven project where open calls for user research will allow our large user community to adopt advanced data management practices and access data integration and large-scale analysis tools in the cloud.
-The collaborative platform and our inclusive community and capacity building will help to foster data science skills in life-science research.
+As a user-driven project, EOSC-Life achieves this by providing open calls for user research that allow our large user community to adopt advanced data management practices and access data integration and large-scale analysis tools in the cloud.
+The collaborative platform and our inclusive community and capacity building help to foster data science skills in life-science research.

-Thus, by the end of this project EOSC-Life will be established as the new norm for digital biology in Europe – accessible by Europe’s 500,000 life scientists.
+Thus, by the end of this project, EOSC-Life will be established as the new norm for digital biology in Europe – accessible to more than 500,000 life scientists in Europe.